venancioromero/docker-twitterstream/README.md

 # docker-twitterstream

-You need an account of twitter and create an application on https://apps.twitter.com/
+You need a twitter account and create an application on https://apps.twitter.com/

 Fields required:
  - DOWNLOAD_TIME (in seconds) <-- time that application will be running